Healthy video gaming

 Your child can have fun and get the most out of gaming if they have healthy gaming habits and make good choices about video games, online games and gaming apps.
 You can help your child start developing these habits as soon as they start playing video games.

-When your child is young, the best way to help your child develop healthy gaming habits is by playing games with your child, or watching while your child plays.
+When your child is young, the best way to help your child develop healthy gaming habits is by choosing appropriate games, playing the games with your child, or watching while your child plays.

-This gives you the chance to talk with your child about what, when, where and how long they’re playing.
-You can also ask your child about what they’re doing – for example, ‘Tell me about how you made your Minecraft world’.
+This gives you the chance to talk about what, when, where and how long your child is playing.
+You can ask your child about what they’re doing – for example, ‘Tell me about how you made your house’.
 When you do this, you create an environment where you can also talk about the possible downsides of gaming.

 Healthy habits also involve agreeing on some ground rules.
 These will depend on your family values and routines.
 Many families find it helps to have rules about: